 So, while the Coleus forskohlii extract didn’t seem to help weight loss, it did appear to help people from gaining weight.

 It is interesting supplement used in this study (ForsLean) is the same as that tested in the previous study.
-So, two studies on the same supplement each finding different outcomes.
+So, two studies on the same supplement each found different outcomes.

 These two human studies of Coleus forskohlii and weight loss appear to contradict each other in terms of whether Coleus forskohlii helps weight loss or not.